Hydrogen ion

-Depending on the charge of the ion, two different classes can be distinguished: positively charged ions and negatively charged ions.
+Depending on the charge of the ion, two different classes can be distinguished: positively charged ions (hydrons) and negatively charged (hydride) ions.

 Cation (positively charged)

 A hydrogen atom is made up of a nucleus with charge +1, and a single electron.
 Therefore, the only positively charged ion possible has charge +1.
-It is noted H+.
+It is notated H+.

 Depending on the isotope in question, the hydrogen cation has different names: